Nusha97/Deep-RL-for-Atari-Games/README.md

 ## To run:
-setup environment as baselines readme file (setup.py has to be changed before running `pip install -e .` to install right version
+setup environment as baselines readme file (setup.py has to be changed before running `pip install -e .` to install right version)

 tuning parameters in `./baselines/deepq/defaults.py` or build a file like `./baselines/deepq/experiments/train_cartpole.py`

-`./run.sh`
+`sh ./run.sh`

 `python plot.py`